tweag/nickel/rfcs/003-nix-nickel.md

 mechanism would require a bidirectional communication between Nix and Nickel.
-This is made complicated by the nature of both languages, which are lazy and functional, meaning that a Nix function called from Nickel may incur arbitrary calls back to Nickel (and vice-versa) to apply functions or to evaluate thunk.
+This is made complicated by the nature of both languages, which are lazy and functional, meaning that a Nix function called from Nickel may incur arbitrary calls back to Nickel (and vice-versa) to apply functions or to evaluate thunks.
-Not only does this seem complex, but also non trivial to be made efficient.
+Not only does this seem complex, but also hard to be made efficient.

 Another possibility is to have everything evaluate in only one world, either Nix or Nickel.
 Practically, we could compile the Nix code to Nickel or vice-versa,